apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

 </center>
 <br/>

 * A __REBALANCE__ distribution is either caused by an explicit call to `rebalance()` or by a change of parallelism (12 -> 1 in the case of the job graph from Figure 2).
-Calling `rebalance()` causes data to be repartitioned randomly and can help to mitigate data skew in certain scenarios.
+Calling `rebalance()` causes data to be repartitioned in a round-robin fashion and can help to mitigate data skew in certain scenarios.

 <center>
 <img src="{{ site.baseurl }}/img/blog/patterns-blog-2/rebalance.png" width="800px" alt="Figure 5: REBALANCE message passing across operator instances"/>